sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 - To enable automatic eye-tracking camera recording during an experiment, open the commonSettings.gd page (viewing it in the "Script" tab) and set the `record_eyes` variable to `True`.
 To disable eye recording during experiments, set this variable to `False`

+- After an eye-tracking experiment, a binary video file of the eye-tracking cameras will be saved on the Raspberry Pi 5, in the "Cam" folder on the desktop.
+Since this file type is uncompressed video, it can take up a large amount of space, so this folder should be emptied often (e.g. after every ~45 minutes of recorded experiments)

+- To view a video, open the `pi5cam_binaryviewer.py` script, set the filename of the video you would like to view, and run it.

 ### Operating the systems remotely with VNC